ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson4.md

 ![image](https://user-images.githubusercontent.com/12129459/132953313-bccdb350-3260-4e3a-9956-feaa13b68425.png)

-If you have made changes to the GitHub repository more recently than you cloned the repo onto your local computer, GitHub will recognize this and not allow you to push changes since you were not working from the most up to date version of the GitHub repo.
+If you have made changes to the GitHub repository more recently than you cloned the repo onto your local computer, GitHub will recognize this and not allow you to push changes since you were not working from the most up to date version of that repository.
 We haven't got to this yet (this will be covered starting in #15, where you will cause this error on purpose), but for now the way to get out of this bind is to type <code>git pull</code> to pull down any changes from the GitHub version to update the copy on your local computer.
 Now your local version has the most up to date Git Hub commits, AND it also has your recent local changes (making a new recipe file).
 Your local copy is still ahead of where your GitHub repo is (only your local copy has your new recipe).
 So you can (and should) resume the instruction to <code>git push</code> your new changes to GitHub to make sure everything is in sync again.

 <hr>